-If you want to earn more money as a truck driver, you might have to look into the highest-paying jobs for truck drivers.
+If you look into ways on how to make money as a truck driver, you should also know about the highest-paying jobs for truck drivers.

 These kinds of jobs are usually found in niche trucking markets.